GalAvineri/ISIC-Archive-Downloader/README.md

 # Instructions
 1. download or clone the repository
-2. Open the download_database.py file, and update the size parameter according to the updated size of the database.
+2. Open the download_database.py file, and update the required parameter
+   size: the number of images in the isic archive database
+3. (optional) change the default location of the directory the images and their discription will be saved.
+You can also change the default amount of images each thread will download (thread_subset_size) but i don't think it's worth any bothering.
-3. run download.py
+4. run download.py

 # Notes
 1. We assume that the images and descriptions have a specific url prefix and suffix as mentioned above.